 President Joe Biden is considering extending the pause on federal student loan payments beyond the current May 1 deadline, according to White House chief of staff Ron Klain.

-“The president will look at what we should do about student debt before the pause expires, or he will extend the pause.”
+“The president will look at what we should do regarding student debt before the pause expires, or he will extend the pause.”
 Klain told the Pod Save America podcast in an interview posted Thursday.

 Klain said the administration would make a decision on the use of executive action to cancel any amount of student debt per borrower “before payments resume.”